Click above to Bookmark this page for yourself and/or share it with your friends

 In addition to sensible dieting and physical activities, the following have all shown the ability to help with diabetes:

-• GTF Chromium (Glucose Transport Factor Chromium) - The primary role of insulin is glucose transport is the primary role of insulin, chromium's main function is increasing insulin's efficiency in regulating blood sugar levels.
+• GTF Chromium (Glucose Transport Factor Chromium) - The primary role of insulin is glucose transport.
+Chromium's main function is increasing insulin's efficiency in regulating blood sugar levels.
 In one study of 180 men and women with Type II diabetes, researchers divided the subjects into three groups, each receiving twice daily doses of either 200 mcg or 500 mcg of chromium or a placebo.
 The patients were allowed to continue with their usual diet and medications.
-At the end of two months, those who took 1,000 mcg of chromium daily showed significant improvement in insulin response, the number if insulin receptors, and levels of blood lipids (fats and cholesterol)0.
+At the end of two months, those who took 1,000 mcg of chromium daily showed significant improvement in insulin response, the number if insulin receptors, and levels of blood lipids (fats and cholesterol).
 It took four months the group taking 400 mcg chromium daily to improve as much as the higher dosage group.
 However, all the patients taking chromium showed measurable improvement in their diabetes-related symptoms

 Source: "Chromium in the Prevention and Control of Diabetes" by Richard A. Anderson, PhD, Journal of the American College of Nutrition, 1998

 • Pycnogenol - Pycnogenol is a powerful antioxidant derived from French maritime pine tree bark and the subject of more than 180 studies over 35 years which has been shown to reduce high blood pressure, LDL cholesterol and blood glucose without affecting insulin levels.
 Of particular note is its ability to reduce leakage into the retina by repairing capillaries in the eyes.
 While still largely unknown to American doctors, Pycnogenol is the leading prescription for diabetic retinopathy in France.